 This area of wellness has to do with how we manage our time, workspace, and belongings.
-Let's pretend that Mary, a zealot in her first year of nursing who volunteers at every opportunity, is starting to feel overcommitted and over-scheduled.
-One week, Mary takes some extra shifts, is late to a care meeting, and begins to feel strapped for time to dedicate to her daily documentation work.
+Let's pretend that Mary, a zealot in her first year of teaching who volunteers at every opportunity, is starting to feel overcommitted and overscheduled.
+One week Mary double-books herself, is late to a meeting, and begins to feel strapped for time to dedicate to her lesson planning.
 Mary, ever attentive of when her life feels out of balance, notices how her tendency to say "yes" to everything makes it difficult to give her all to the things she has agreed to do.
 Rather than engage in self-blame (a form of judgment), Mary accepts that she cannot reasonably (and with compassion) do everything asked of her.
 She identifies the areas of her job where she has the freedom to say "no" and she vows to only say "yes" to opportunities that most reflect her interests and values.

-Learning to say "no" compassionately (see compassionate boundaries section 6) especially in a profession or work culture where we might be expected to say "yes" (see expectations section 5), is imperative to maintaining resilience in this sector of the compass.
+Learning to say "no" compassionately (see Compassionate Boundaries - Section 6) especially in a professional or work culture where we might be expected to say "yes" (see Expectations - Section 5), is imperative to maintaining resilience in this sector of the compass.